sdiehl/write-you-a-haskell/003_lambda_calculus.md

 Toplevel expression will be written as ``let`` statements without a body to indicate that they are added to the global scope.
 Haskell does not use this convention but OCaml and StandardML do.
-In Haskell the preceeding let is simply omitted.
+In Haskell the proceeding let is simply omitted.

 ```haskell